 It’s truly incredible how much smartphones today can do.
 We all have the choice whether to use that power to our detriment or to our advantage.
 To our detriment, smartphone addiction can affect our physical and mental health, our relationships and our productivity.
 That’s because, just like drugs or gambling addictions, smartphones provide an escape from reality.
 To our advantage, we can make lives, work and relationships better.

 We literally have the world at our fingertips, it’s just how we use it that’s the difference.
-Are you addicted?
+Are you addicted to mobiles?